-DEER WHITE-TAILED DEER HUNTING SEASONS
+DEER WHITE-TAILED DEER HUNTING SEASONS -

-The maximum annual bag limit (excluding special urban arche ecial urban archery season and state parks hunts) may include no more than 3 antlered bucks.
+The maximum annual bag limit (excluding special urban arche special urban archery season and state parks hunts) may include no more than 3 antlered bucks.
 Wildlife Management Areas and other Public Lands Special Regulations See page 10 for additional restrictions on hunting on public lands.
 Amherst/Plymouth WMA Moncove Lake WMA National Forest (Grant/Hampshire/Hardy/Pendleton/Preston/Tucker counties) Pleasant Creek WMA Pruntytown State Farm WMA Snake Hill WMA All deer season regulations are the same as private land in the respective counties where the WMAs are located except: the Antlerless Season is open October 20-23, November 21-December 4, December 8-11 and December 28-31 and the Antlerless Season bag limit is one deer.
 Class RM and RRM muzzleloader stamps are valid for either sex deer.
 One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
 Canaan Valley NWR All deer season regulations are the same as private land in Tucker County where public land is located except: the Antlerless Season is open October 20-23, November 21-December 4, December 8-11 and December 28-31 and the Antlerless Season bag limit is three deer.
 Class RM and RRM muzzleloader stamps are valid for either sex deer.
 One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
-Beech Fork Lake WMA Bluestone Lake WMA Burnsville Lake WMA Calvin Price State Forest Coopers Rock State Forest Little Kanawha River WMA McClintic WMA All deer season regulations are the same as private land in Calhoun/Wirt counties (Little Kanawha River), Cabell/Wayne counties (Beech Fork Lake), Braxton County (Burnsville Lake), Monongalia/Preston counties (Coopers Rock), Pocahontas County (Calvin Price), Summers/Mercer/Monroe counties (Bluestone Lake) and Mason County (McClintic) where the State Forest or WMA is located except: all antiered deer taken must have a minimum 14" outside antler spread.
+Beech Fork Lake WMA Bluestone Lake WMA Burnsville Lake WMA Calvin Price State Forest Coopers Rock State Forest Little Kanawha River WMA McClintic WMA All deer season regulations are the same as private land in Calhoun/Wirt counties (Little Kanawha River), Cabell/Wayne counties (Beech Fork Lake), Braxton County (Burnsville Lake), Monongalia/Preston counties (Coopers Rock), Pocahontas County (Calvin Price), Summers/Mercer/Monroe counties (Bluestone Lake) and Mason County (McClinitc) where the State Forest or WMA is located except: all antlered deer taken must have a minimum 14" outside antler spread.
 Only one antlered deer may be taken on each area for all seasons (archery, crossbow, buck firearms, muzzleloader and Mountaineer Heritage) combined.
 The Antlerless Season is open October 20-23, November 21-December 4, December 8-11 and December 28-31, and the Antlerless Season bag limit is one deer.
-(Burnsville Lake WMA - the Antlerless Season bag limit is three deer.)
-Class RM and RRM muzzleloader stamps are valid for either sex deer.
-One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
+(Burnsville Lake WMA - the Antlerless Season bag limit is one deer.
+(Burnsville Lake WMA - the Antlerless Season bag limit is sone deer.
+(Burnsville Lake WMA - the Antlerless Season bag limit is sone deer.
+(Burnsville Season (see page 34).
 Daniels Ridge WMA National Forest (Greenbrier/Monroe counties) All deer season regulations are the same as private land in the respective counties or portions thereof where the WMAs are located except: the Archery and Crossbow Seasons bag limit is two deer.
 The Antlerless Season is closed.
 The Muzzleloader Season is restricted to antlered deer only.
 Class RM/RRM stamps are valid only for antlered deer.
 One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
-Beury Mountain WMA Camp Creek State Forest Greenbrier State Forest National Forest and State Land (Nicholas County) National Forest and State Land (Webster County) All deer season regulations are the same as private land in the counties or portions thereof where the WMAs or State Forests are located except: the Antlerless Season is open October 20-23, November 21-December 4, December 8-11 and December 28-31.
+Beury Mountain WMA Camp Creek State Forest Greenbrier State Forest National Forest (Randolph County) (Nicholas County) (Webster County) All deer season regulations are the same as private land in the counties or portions thereof where the WMAs or State Forests are located except: the Antlerless Season is open October 20-23, November 21-December 4, December 8-11 and December 28-31.
 Prior application is required to hunt during the Antlerless Season and the Antlerless Season bag limit is one deer.
 Class RM and RRM muzzleloader stamps are only valid for antlered deer.
 One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).